 All clinicians are licensed by California professional boards.
 Click Meet the Staff for CAPS team bios.

-Please call us or stop by for information or to schedule an appointment.
+Please contact us or stop by for information or to schedule an appointment.

-- Location: Station 4 (2nd floor), Student Health Center (main walkway across from Biological Sciences)
+- Location: Station 4 (2nd floor), Student Health Center ( on the Main Walkway across from Biological Sciences)